NelleV/practical-sessions/05_final_projects/project.md

 novel effectors is of great interest, both to better understand how bacteria interact in their environment, but also for health and ecological purposes.

+One of the challenges of such a ML task is that we are have only partial knowledge of the toxins.

+## Guidelines

+Projects can be done either by groups of 2 students or alone.
+They will be graded based on (1) a report; (2) the first interview; (3) possible, if needed for clarifications, a second interview.

+I will be available to answer questions about the data and the project during office hours on zoom friday afternoons, from 3.30pm to 5pm.
+This office hours need to be booked at least a day before.
+It will be on a first come first serve basis.
+The first interview will happen during one of these slots.

+The final report is due **Friday, December 20th**, and should be send by email at nelle.varoquaux@univ-grenoble-alpes.fr.
+Instructions on the final report will be given during the second phase of the project.

 ## The dataset

 We downloaded the whole set of complete prokaryotic genomes in 2021 (30,000